-Because second-order effects are often observed in otherwise well-behaved multiplet (i.e. when only the peak intensities are uneven with no significant shift or additional second-order transitions) we introduced, in this work, the function deconvoluting 215 doublets with non-equal amplitudes.
-Mild second-order effects are usually not impairing the extraction of coupling constants, especially when symmetrizing multiplet structures, but the validation of the results matching simulation with the experimental multiplet (see §2.3) may fail because of the mismatch of the peak amplitudes.
+Because second-order effects are often observed in otherwise well-behaved multiplets (i.e. when only the peak intensities are uneven with no significant shift or additional second-order transitions), we introduced, in this work, the function deconvoluting doublets with non-equal amplitudes.
+Mild second-order effects usually do not impair the extraction of coupling constants, especially when symmetrizing multiplet structures, but the validation of the results matching simulation with the experimental multiplet (see Sect.
+2.3) may fail because of the mismatch of the peak amplitudes.
 Accounting for the roof effect restores high confidence in the results of the analysis.
-The simplification function $M^{1/2}(I^,\theta)$ (see Fig. 7) includes the strength of the coupling as a parameter expressed a $\theta = \tan^{-1} (J/\Delta \delta)$ where $\Delta \delta$ is the difference in the chemical shift of the two coupling partners expressed in Hz.
-It produces the identity function when taking the convolution product with the second-order doublet $F^{1/2}(I, \theta)$ where the ratio of peak amplitudes
+The simplification function $M^{1/2}(J^, \theta)$ (see Fig. 7) includes the strength of the coupling as a parameter expressed a $\theta = \tan^{-1}(J/\Delta\delta)$ where $\Delta\delta$ is the differ-